-Actions planned to reduce the number of poverty-level families information on the barriers preventing households from overcoming poverty.
+Actions planned to reduce the number of poverty-level families

+Middletown Township has worked with Federal, State, County, and non-profit agencies to provide information on the barriers preventing households from overcoming poverty.
 Middletown's resources are devoted to the problems which plague households at or below the poverty line.
 Township programs are housing rehabilitation, as well as helping disabled persons and providing homelessness assistance.